 Our existing team of racing and sales vets has a wealth of experience, and is a dynamic and supportive group of motivated individuals.

 Applications with covering letter and CV to email@example.com or email Simon Waterhouse (firstname.lastname@example.org) if you would like to discuss the job in more detail.
 All enquiries will be treated in confidence.

 We are currently seeking grooms and yard staff to join our team.
 Duties will include general care and welfare of patients as well as assisting with diagnostic and veterinary investigations.
 We provide the highest possible standard of care and the successful applicants will have a sound knowledge of equine welfare and husbandry, a good understanding of equine behaviour and be experienced in handling a variety of horses, including Thoroughbreds.
-An eye for detail and a positive and flexible approach to your work are essential qualities; you should also be self-motivated, cheerful and be able to work as part of a team.
-The successful applicant will be expected to participate in the weekend and on-call duty rota.
+An eye for detail and a positive and flexible approach to work are essential qualities; as are self-motivation, a cheerful disposition and the ability to work as part of a team.
+The successful applicants will be required to participate in the weekend and on-call duty rota.
 Please apply in writing or email to Gaynor Minshall MRCVS, Newmarket Equine Hospital, Cambridge Road, Suffolk.
 E: email@example.com

 The internship provides training and experience for most equine post-graduate specialist qualifications and has an excellent track record of successfully preparing candidates for residency positions.
 The training also provides invaluable experience for future work in equine practice.
-All interns are given the opportunity to undertake a project suitable for publication.
+All veterinary surgeons are given the opportunity to undertake a project suitable for publication.

 To apply please send a covering letter and copy of your CV with a photograph to firstname.lastname@example.org